Badlands Trophy Wall: A Guide To Every Skull

 The Full Badlands Trophy Wall

 The trophy wall consists of a central display area embedded into the architecture of a Yautja vessel or structure.
-The wall is constructed from dark metallic materials with intricate engravings typical of Yautja design.
+The wall is constructed from dark metallic materials with intricate engravings typical of Yautja architecture.
 The skulls are mounted in an orderly fashion, divided into three sections.
 The Predators seem to be somewhat obsessed with the number three (and the three-dot symbol), which indicates the number of suns on their homeworld.
 The lighting is subdued, with red holographic interfaces above, illuminating the wall with a minimalistic glow.
 There is a big ceremonial bowl in front of the trophies, possibly filled with sand and serving an unknown purpose (check the Yautja Skull section for more on this).

 The Skulls On The Left